statelyai/xstate/docs/guides/context.md

 - 🚫 Never mutate the machine's `context` externally.
 Everything happens for a reason, and every context change should happen explicitly due to an event.
 - Prefer the object syntax of `assign({ ... })`.
 This makes it possible for future analysis tools to predict _how_ certain properties can change declaratively.
-- Assignments can be stacked, and will run sequentially:
+- Assignments can be stacked and will run sequentially:

 ```js
 // ...